― bell hooks

 UFC develops educational programming for our community through workshops, knowledge shares, mbongi, book and film study groups.
 We provide decolonized educational resources that prioritize and center the perspectives and lived experiences of Black, Indigenous, and racialized people.

-The UFC mutual aid network funds solidarity efforts for creating equitable outcomes for Black, Indigenous, racialized, low-income and working class people, and other marginalized groups.
+The UFC mutual aid network funds solidarity efforts to directly improve the material conditions for Black, Indigenous, racialized, low-income and working class people, and other marginalized groups.

 We have established Alpha Hub as a key outreach program - a free, low-barrier food pantry supporting food insecure members of our community.